 Can I get backpacker cover?

 What does backpacker travel insurance cover?

 Taking out backpackers travel insurance covers you for things like theft of cash/personal items, medical emergencies, personal liability and, travel delays and cancellations.
-There are some providers who cover a few extreme sports, which will come in very handy in New Zealand.
+There are some travel insurance brands that cover a few extreme sports, which will come in very handy in New Zealand.
 You do need to take out extra cover for this, so make sure you consider this when buying your NZ travel insurance.